resheku/my-awesome/README.md

 - [modin-project/modin](https://github.com/modin-project/modin) - Modin: Scale your Pandas workflows by changing a single line of code
 - [modlinltd/django-advanced-filters](https://github.com/modlinltd/django-advanced-filters) - Add advanced filtering abilities to Django admin
 - [more-itertools/more-itertools](https://github.com/more-itertools/more-itertools) - More routines for operating on iterables, beyond itertools
-- [mps-youtube/yewtube](https://github.com/mps-youtube/yewtube) - yewtube, formerly mps-youtube, is a Terminal based YouTube player and downloader.
+- [mps-youtube/yewtube](https://github.com/mps-youtube/yewtube) - yewtube, forked from mps-youtube , is a Terminal based YouTube player and downloader.
+No Youtube API key required.
 - [mrocklin/multipledispatch](https://github.com/mrocklin/multipledispatch) - Multiple dispatch
 - [multiversecoder/darknet.py](https://github.com/multiversecoder/darknet.py) - darknet.py is a network application with no dependencies other than Python and Tor, useful to anonymize the traffic of linux servers and workstations.
 - [mutpy/mutpy](https://github.com/mutpy/mutpy) - MutPy is a mutation testing tool for Python 3.x source code